luracoin/luracoin-python/README.md

 #### Diferences with Bitcoin
 - 2 more bytes on the header (Nonce).
-- Block time every 5 min instead of 10 min.
+- Block time every 3 min instead of 10 min.
-- 8MB block size limit instead of 1MB.
+- Progressive block size limit instead of 1MB.
-- Supply of 21 billion coins instead of 21 million.
+- No max supply, there will be a constant tail emission
 - Account Model instead of UTXO
+- Each transaction has exactly 179 bytes

 ## Install